AI Visibility Audit: How to Audit Your Site for AI Search Visibility

 "who should I use for {{your service}}?"

-If you're not there, that's not random.
-That's your baseline.
+If you are not there, that is not random.
+That is your starting position.

 1. Crawl Access (Can AI Reach You?)